PSPDFKit provides the

 int is the clicked

 MotionEvent is the Android touch event that triggered the page click.
 This gives you access to screen coordinates, pointer numbers, etc.

 PointF is the touched PDF coordinates in the page coordinate space.
 For an explanation of coordinates, see the Coordinate Space Conversions guide.

 null if no annotation was touched by the user.
 You can use this to add custom annotation handling logic to your app.

 ℹ️ Note: All page numbers in PSPDFKit have a zero-based index, meaning

 0 denotes the first page of a document and

 pageCount - 1 denotes the last document page.

-DocumentListener interfaces by default, allowing you to listen for the events by simply overriding those methods in your subclassed activities.
+DocumentListener interfaces by default, allowing you to listen for events by simply overriding the associated methods in your subclassed activities: